 Light entering a sample or spectrometer may be characterized as collimated or diffuse.
 Collimated light contains only light beams that are parallel, whereas diffuse light contains light beams in a number of directions.

 For certain techniques, such as absorbance measurements, collimated light must enter a sample, then pass through it, and be captured by the spectrometer at the other side.
-To ensure that this is the case with Ocean Insight spectrometers, collimating lenses must be attached to the fiber from the light source and the fiber to the spectrometer.
+To ensure that this is the case with Ocean Optics spectrometers, collimating lenses must be attached to the fiber from the light source and the fiber to the spectrometer.

 A cosine corrector is an optical diffuser that captures a light signal from a 180o field of view.
-These are typically coupled to an optical fibre, or in some cases, directly to the aperture of a spectrometer.
+These are typically coupled to an optical fiber, or in some cases, directly to the aperture of a spectrometer.
 These are ideal for measuring irradiance from a plane surface.

 Dark current is the result of random thermal fluctuations producing enough energy to promote an electron across the band gap, creating an electron-hole pair.
 The electron-hole pair is separated by local electric fields and the free electron is stored in the well.
 The spectrometer has no means to differentiate these thermal electrons from those generated by incident photons, and they therefore appear as noise in the spectrum.
 The generation rate of electron-hole pairs at a given temperature is referred to as dark current.
 The fluctuation in dark current is a result of shot noise and gives rise to dark noise.
 Since dark current is a continuous production of electron-hole pairs, longer integration times result in higher numbers of electrons generated by dark current.
 Thermoelectric cooling of the CCD reduces the dark current and dark noise dramatically, and in practice, high performance spectrometers are usually cooled to a temperature at which dark current is negligible over a typical exposure interval.

 Dark noise arises from the statistical variation in the number of thermally generated electron-hole pairs generated within the silicon structure of the CCD.
 Dark noise is independent of photon generated signal but is highly dependent on device temperature.
 The generation rate of electrons at a given CCD temperature is referred to as dark current.
-Dark noise is a form of shot noise and follows a direct relationship to dark current, and is equivalent to the square-root of the number of electrons generated within the integration time.
+Dark noise is a form of shot noise and follows a direct relationship to dark current and is equivalent to the square-root of the number of electrons generated within the integration time.
 Thermoelectric cooling of the CCD can dramatically reduce dark current and dark noise.
 In spectrometers where photon energy is extremely low and dark noise can easily drown out useful signal, thermoelectric cooling can reduce dark current to negligible levels over the exposure interval.

 A dark spectrum is the set of counts versus wavelength values for a spectrometer at a given integration time when no light is present (either from the sample or from ambient environmental light sources).
 This spectrum is used to correct for baseline offset and fixed pattern noise.
-The dark spectrum is also referred to as “dark signal” in other Ocean Insight literature.
+The dark spectrum is also referred to as “dark signal” in other Ocean Optics literature.
 Note that this is different from a Background Spectrum, which represents the spectrometer signal in the absence of reference light.

 Data transfer speed is the number of spectra per second that the device can acquire and transfer (assuming no latency created by the receiving device).
 This number will usually be communication bus dependent.
 Maximum data transfer speed cannot be calculated simply by 1/minimum integration time as there are other sources of latency beside the integration period.